 3. Mpesa (Kenya)

-Mpesa, a product of Safaricom, has been providing microfinance services to the unbanked Kenyan population since 2007.
-Apart from savings and loans, Mpesa enables B2B transactions for merchants, allowing direct bank account payments.
+Mpesa, a Safaricom product, has provided microfinance services to the unbanked Kenyan population since 2007.
+Besides savings and loans, Mpesa enables B2B transactions for merchants, allowing direct bank account payments.

 4. Fawry (Egypt)